What you can do to help find a missing person

 You might want to:

-- keep your main telephone free for receiving incoming calls, in case the missing person or the police are trying to call you.
+- keep your main phone free for receiving incoming calls, in case the missing person or the police are trying to call you.
 For example, you could use a friend’s mobile phone for outgoing calls

 - make sure there is always someone at home if you go out, in case the missing person comes home